Sunday 20th January 10.30 am @ Grange Road

 Who is welcome?
 You are!
 We welcome everyone, regardless of age, gender, disability, race, sexual orientation, or anything else that some people might want to think of as excluding anyone.
 Importantly, we welcome sinners; if we didn’t, our church buildings would be empty.

-The Service: Because the person leading the Service is not the same every week, our worship will vary somewhat from Sunday to Sunday.
-However, there will always be songs and hymns, one or more Bible readings, a money offering and prayers.
+The Service: Our worship will vary a bit from Sunday to Sunday.
+However, there will always be songs (hymns), one or more Bible readings, a money offering and prayers.
 There will also be a “Kids’ Slot” (aimed at children of all ages!) and a longer talk.
 We usually celebrate Communion on the third Sunday of each month.
-Services last about 75 – 80 minutes.
+Services are timed to finish at or a little before 12.00 noon.
 Having said all that, we are flexible.

-Youth Church: Children stay with the adults for about the first 25 minutes or so of the Service and then leave the main worship area for their own sessions.
+Rock Solid: “Rock Solid” is our youth church.
+Children stay with the adults for about the first half hour of the Service and then leave the main worship area for their own sessions.
 There they will read the Bible, draw, talk, make things – whatever.
-We have a well-used young children’s corner in the worship area.
+We also have a well-used young children’s corner in the worship area.

 Music: Modern songs predominate, although we include traditional hymns.
-You may find a keyboard, the piano and the organ all used in one Service.
-Generally we have a music leader and three other singers ‘up front’ and using mics.
+You will almost certainly find a keyboard in use, along with a guitar, bass guitar and drums – or, at least some of them.
+The organ may literally come into play sometimes.
+There will be a music leader and three other singers ‘up front’ and using mics.
 All the words are projected on to a central screen and separate monitors at the sides of the worship area.

 After Worship: We serve light refreshments in the entrance Foyer and in the Conservatory.
 Chatting over a fairly traded cuppa is a great way to ask questions and to get to know each other better.
 Most people do hang around, rather than rushing off.
 We hope you will hang out too.